Force verification

 The presence of batch sequences in pending state has no effect on the correct and proper functioning of the protocol.
 Non-forced batch sequences are verified before pending ones, and not all sequences enter the pending state.

 The storage variable lastVerifiedBatch keeps track of the index of the most recently verified and aggregated batch.
-As a result, even if a batch sequence is pretentiously verified, the index of the last verified batch will be queried via a function called getLastVerifiedBatch.
+As a result, even if a batch sequence is pretentiously verified, the index of the last verified batch is queried via a function called getLastVerifiedBatch.

 If there are any pending state transitions, this function returns the index of the last batch in that state; otherwise, it returns the lastVerifiedBatch.